top of page

-We conduct artistic community events to ignite the dialogue of social justice issues among youth.
+We conduct artistic community events to ignite social justice dialogues among youth.

 Women Breaking Barriers: